 - Provide a minimum of two test pits (maximum of six).

-- Test pits must be dug per Test Pit Preparation guide on back of this page.
+- Test pits must be dug per Test Pit Preparation guide.

 - Keep the "spoils" pile at least two feet away from the edge of the test pit.